-Five different types of dental stem cells have been discovered, including:
+Five different types of dental stem cells have been discovered, as described below.

-- Dental pulp stem cells (DPSCs) – Stem cells isolated from the pulp tissue of extracted human third molars.
+Dental pulp stem cells (DPSCs) are stem cells isolated from the pulp tissue of extracted human third molars.

-- Stem cells from human exfoliated deciduous teeth (SHED) – Stem cells from human exfoliated deciduous teeth (SHED) are mesenchymal cells present within exfoliated deciduous tooth pulp tissue that can differentiate into a broad range of different cell types, including osteoblasts, adipocytes, and neuron cells.
+Stem cells from human exfoliated deciduous teeth (SHED) are mesenchymal cells present within exfoliated deciduous tooth pulp tissue that can differentiate into a broad range of different cell types.

 To learn more, view “Key Competitors in the Dental Stem Cell Storage Market [Brief + Database].”